GuillaumeFalourd/setup-windows10-sdk-action/CONTRIBUTING.md

 # Contribution

-You're welcome to add useful actions to the repository
+You're welcome to contribute to the repository :rocket:

 ## New contents for the project